Rezilient-Health/frontend-challenge/README.md

 Please **_only_** use [Material UI](https://mui.com/) for the UI framework.
 It is already included as a dependency so all you need to do is import whatever you need.
 All Material UI documentation can be found here: https://mui.com/material-ui/

-Feel free to add additional libraries as you see fit.
+**DO NOT ADD** any other external libraries!
+We want to see how you handle displaying and filtering data without external libraries like DataGrid.

-##### Mock API & Data
+##### API, Types & Data

-We have also provided mock data and API calls.
-Please do not modify any code in the `src/mocks` folder.
-You will only need to make API calls.
-To do so, uncomment the import code in `ListPatients.tsx` and `ViewPatient.tsx`.
+We have also provided mock data, mock API calls and types.
+Please do not modify any code in the `src/misc` folder.
+To make API calls, uncomment the import code in `ListPatients.tsx` and `ViewPatient.tsx`.
 Note that each call is _asynchronous_.
 There are two functions, `getPatients` and `getPatient`.
-Please see `src/mocks/api.ts` for usage.
+Please see `src/misc/api.ts` for usage.

+Please also see `src/misc/types.ts` for data types.

 ##### Assets